microsoft/pxt-calliope/docs/device/pins.md

 ## ~hint

 Watch out!
 The pins labelled 3V and GND relate to the power supply of the board, and they should NEVER be connected together.
+For details on the power, current and voltage limitations of the board, see [Power Supply](https://tech.microbit.org/hardware/powersupply/)

 ## ~